 The House of Duvelleroy in Paris, France makes extremely exquisite hand fans and they have been doing so as a tradition for centuries now.
-The 2013 Spring Summer Collection has been drawn from the imaginary wardrobe of a courtesan, from dawn till dusk.
-The Jewels Gold half-moon shaped fan from this collection has the guard and stick enhanced in pitch-black ebony and the leaf in a golden arlequin pattern in straw marquetry.
-The leaf is made in a saffron silk satin with a heart cuts and is priced at a very Duvelleroyish cost of $3,780.
+The 2013 Spring Summer Collection has been drawn from the imaginary wardrobe, from dawn till dusk.
+The Jewels Gold half-moon-shaped fan from this collection has the guard and stick enhanced in pitch-black ebony and the leaf in a golden harlequin pattern in straw marquetry.
+The leaf is made in saffron silk satin with heart cuts and is priced at a very Duvelleroyish cost of $3,780.

-The Peacock is part of the Precious Birds collection and is made using the gorgeous feathers of Pheasant, Peacock, and Ostrich making the balloon shaped fan that is priced at $3150.
-The 14-peacock feathered leaf is mounted on ribs covered with deep blue silk and mother-of-pearl is used to make the guard and stick.
+The Peacock is part of the Precious Birds collection and is made using Pheasant, Peacock, and Ostrich’s gorgeous feathers, making the balloon-shaped fan that is priced at $3150.
+The 14-peacock feathered leaf is mounted on ribs covered with deep blue silk, and mother-of-pearl is used to make the guard and stick.

-The Purple Bird, also from the same collection use 18 ostrich feathers with an asymmetric silk leaf to make the half-moon shaped fan, which costs $3,150.
+The Purple Bird, also from the same collection, uses 18 ostrich feathers with an asymmetric silk leaf to make the half-moon-shaped fan, which costs $3,150.

-The Lovebird fan’s guard and stick is same as the Purple Bird and made using mother-of-pearl.
+The Lovebird fan’s guard and stick are the same as the Purple Bird and made using mother-of-pearl.
 The Lovebird is also priced at $3,150 and made of 14 ostrich feathers mounted on ribs covered with grey silk.

-The Lovelace, which is one of the most gorgeous fans from the collection, comes with a price tag of $3,840.
-This fan is half-moon shaped like the others and its leaf is made of fine lace with ostrich feathers and the guard and stick in mother-of-pearl.
+The Lovelace, one of the gorgeous fans of the collection, comes with a price tag of $3,840.
+This fan is half-moon shaped like the others, and its leaf is made of fine lace with ostrich feathers and the guard and sticks in mother-of-pearl.

 Duvelleroy is credited with The Entreprise du Patrimoine Vivant, marking the excellence of their traditional and industrial skills given to them by the French Ministry of Economy.